sagemath/trac_to_gh/Issue 5106.md

 # Issue 5106: preparse bug with time and generator assignment naming

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5106

 Original creator: was